openep/openep/api.md

 #### Description
  GETIMPEDANCEVALUES Returns the impedance values.
 By default, impedance values are returned for all the points in the map.
-If 'method' is specified to be 'egm' then impedance transients are returned for each individual mapping point, along with time intervals for the impedances.
+If `method` is specified to be `egm` then impedance transients are returned for each individual mapping point, along with time intervals for the impedances.
- If one or more 'vertices' are specified then impedance values are only returned for those vertices (only valid if 'method' is 'map').
+ If one or more `vertices` are specified then impedance values are only returned for those vertices (only valid if `method` is `map`).
- If one or more 'points' is specified then impedance values are only returned for those mapping points (only va;lid if 'method' is 'egm').
+ If one or more `points` is specified then impedance values are only returned for those mapping points (only valid if `method` is `egm`).

 **Author**  Steven Williams (2020) (Copyright)